DLite Concepts#

 Since any complex software will have many data models and often multiple instances of the same data model, DLite allows for creating collections of data models with defined relationships.

-One idea of SOFT is that software may be written is such way that business logic is handled by the codebase, while I/O, file-formats, version handling, data import/export and interoperability can be handled by reusable components in the DLite-framework, thus reducing risk and development time.
+An important idea is that software may be written is such way that business logic is handled by the codebase, while I/O, file-formats, version handling, data import/export and interoperability can be handled by reusable components in the DLite-framework, thus reducing risk and development time.

 Datamodel hierarchy#